 These beetles get their name from their tendency to feed on wool, which some carpets were made from many years ago.
 Carpet beetles are typically found in attics, old carpets and tapestries where they can feed on the material.

 In addition to grains, these beetles have a sweet tooth!
-These beetles sometimes snack on the cereals, cake mixes and chocolate in your cabinets.
+Merchant Grain beetles sometimes snack on the cereals, cake mixes and chocolate in your cabinets.